 Production, distribution, power, population and poverty relations interact with ecology.
-This is particularly true of Namibia today and for at least two decades to come because non-rural sectors cannot supply livelihoods for the whole population so that "going to town" is not a solution to rural poverty (and would create concentrated environmental horror zones in and around cities and main towns broadly analogous to the present Oshakati-Ongwediva-Ondangwa exurban triangle situation).
-Indeed improving rural livelihood/access to services and housing conditions to avert tidal waves of in-comers to urban areas is a necessary strategic priority.
-Reconciling it with ecological damage reduction and reversal is not going to be easy, but pretending there is no such priority is likely to have even more negative environmental consequences.
+This is particularly true of Namibia today and for at least two decades to come, because non-rural sectors cannot supply livelihoods for the whole population so that "going to town" is not a solution to rural poverty (and would create concentrated environmental horror zones in and around cities and main towns broadly analogous to the present Oshakati-Ongwediva-Ondangwa exurban triangle).
+Improving rural livelihood/access to services and housing conditions to avert tidal waves of in-comers to urban areas is a necessary strategic priority.
+Reconciling it with ecological damage reduction and reversal is not going to be easy.
+Pretending there is no such priority will have even more negative environmental consequences.

 Rural inequality characterised by cramming large numbers of households or fragments of households into small areas of often marginal land with next to no attention to raising household sector productivity is a recipe for growing environmental degradation (human and ecological) as population in these areas rises.
 That is the underlying historic dynamic of much of what South Africa described as "homelands" or "second tier authority" areas.
-So long as alternative livelihoods and houehold security systems do not exist for most of these people (and their descendants), the problem will remain and worsen even now after the ending of apartheid/'homelands'.
+So long as alternative livelihoods and household security systems do not exist for most of these people (and their descendants), the problem remains and worsens now even after the ending of apartheid/'homelands'.
 The long run solutions doubtless lie in creation of alternative livelihoods and household security systems but the short and medium need to include changes to increase productivity and increase ecological friendliness.

 These areas are characterised by need driven ecological degradation.
-Need for fuel for fodder, for crops to eat, for livestock to eat and to sell - need rising with population and, over 1967-1987 exacerbated by worsening urban employment and falling real remittance conditions - forces overcollection of bush, overcutting of trees, overgrazing, cultivating too continuously with too little return of nutrient to the soil.
-In analysing and acting on this type of downward spiral two dead end roads need to be avoided:

-- seeking to enforce ecological sustainability by fiat and force unlikely to succeed and certain further to immiserize poor people; - 2. saying that the ecological damage is not the poor people's fault but the systems's (true enough) and that therefore nothing can or needs to be done (false, especially as the burden of the ecological damage will fall primarily on the next generations of poor people).
+Need for fuel for fodder, for crops to eat, for livestock to eat and to sell - need, all rising with population - forces overcollection of bush, overcutting of trees, overgrazing, cultivating too continuously with too little return of nutrient to the soil.
+In analysing and acting on this type of downward spiral two dead end roads need to be avoided: 1.) seeking to enforce ecological sustainability by fiat and force - unlikely to succeed and certain further to immiserize poor people; 2.) saying that the ecological damage is not the poor people's fault but the systems's (true enough) and that therefore nothing can or needs to be done (false, especially as the burden of the ecological damage will fall primarily on the next generations of poor people).

-The large ranching/mixed farming sector initially typified the economy of greed - stolen land, cheap (de facto forced) labour, limited ecological awareness), proprietor levels of consumption vastly higher than those of workers which were near to or below the absolute poverty line, master-servant type labour relations.
-Reconciliation should mean not shaking fists (or more lethal weapons) over the past but it must not mean declining to analyse it and its heritage.
+The large ranching/mixed farming sector initially typified the economy of greed - stolen land, cheap (de facto forced) labour, limited ecological awareness), proprietor levels of consumption vastly higher than those of workers which were near to or below the absolute poverty line, masterservant type labour relations.
+Reconciliation should mean not shaking fists (or more lethal weapons) over the past, but it must not mean declining to analyse it and its heritage and failing to act to transcend them.

 Worker livelihoods need to be raised and households reunited - for human and political reasons and also to retain a labour force.
-Subsidies (already unsustainably high counting capital grants, concessional interest rates, residence payments, special services, etc.) need to be contained; overstocking and under-investment in pasture maintenance and improvement needs to be halted.
+Subsidies (which have been unsustainably high counting capital grants, concessional interest rates, residence payments, special services, etc.) need to be reduced; overstocking and under-investment in pasture maintenance and improvement needs to be halted.
 The issue is - how?
 There are no longer (and historically have usually not been) large profit margins to meet these costs.
 Ranch proprietors, in general, do not have incomes above the professional-managerial-medium sized entrepreneurial average and often have sizeable debt burdens and low cash balances.
-Clearly either income (cash and worker self-provisioning) must be enhanced or costs cut.
+Clearly either income (ranch cash and worker self-provisioning) must be enhanced or costs cut or both.